mohammed-nor/ChemNOR-package/README.md

 # ChemNOR

-ChemNOR (_Chemical Heuristic Evaluation of Molecules Networking for Optimized Reactivity_) is a Dart package that finds relevant chemical compounds using AI (Gemini) and PubChem.
-Also you can use it to chat with your Ai chemist!
+ChemNOR (_Chemical Heuristic Evaluation of Molecules Networking for Optimized Reactivity_).
+Dart package that finds relevant chemical compounds using AI (Gemini) and PubChem. level up your chemistry knowledge and use it to chat with your Ai chemist!

 Note : A Google Cloud [API-key](https://ai.google.dev/gemini-api/docs/api-key) is required for all requests.